NRWLDev/changelog-gen/docs/usage.md

 the optional `!` flag, or the `BREAKING CHANGE` footer, this will lead to a major release being suggested.

+### Include all

+Getting started with conventional commits can take some dedication, and its easy to let some commits slip through the cracks.
+When generating changelogs the `--include-all` flag is available to pick up all commits, even those that don't fit the conventional commit format.
+All non conventional commits will be included under a `Miscellaneous` heading.
+Combined with the `--interactive` commits can be included under the correct headings and/or excluded completely.

 ## Release Notes

 Files in the folder should use the format `{issue_number}.{type}`.